Geometrically and diagrammatically maximal knots: Geometrically maximal knots

 \begin{define} Let $D$ and $D'$ be disk patterns.
 Give $G(D)$ and $G(D')$ the path metric in which each edge has length $1$.
 For disks $d$ in $D$ and $d'$ in $D'$, we say $(D,d)$ and $(D',d')$ \emph{agree to generation $n$} if the balls of radius $n$ about vertices corresponding to $d$ and $d'$ admit a graph isomorphism, with labels on edges preserved. \end{define}

 For any disk $d$, we let $S(d)$ be the geodesic hyperplane in $\HH^3$ whose boundary agrees with that of $d$.
 That is, $S(d)$ is the Euclidean hemisphere in $\HH^3$ with boundary on the boundary of $d$.
 For a disk pattern coming from a right angled ideal polyhedron, the planes $S(d)$ form the boundary faces of the polyhedron.
-In this case, the disk pattern $D$ is said to be \emph{simply connected} and \emph{ideal}.
+In this case, the disk pattern $D$ is said to be \emph{simply connected}, meaning the union of the disks form a simply connected region, and \emph{ideal}, since it corresponds to an ideal polyhedron.

 If $d$ is a disk in a disk pattern $D$, with intersecting neighboring disks $d_1, \dots, d_m$ in $D$, then $S(d) \cap S(d_i)$ is a geodesic $\gamma_i$ in $\HH^3$.
 Assume that the boundary of $d$ is disjoint from the point at infinity.
 Then the geodesics $\gamma_i$ on $S(d)$ bound an ideal polygon in $\HH^3$, and we may take the cone over this polygon to the point at infinity.
 Denote the ideal polyhedron obtained in this manner by $C(d)$ (see Figure~\ref{fig:disk-pattern}).